Jtuazon2/CSE-15l-Lab-Reports/LabReport1.md

 ##### cat:
 Absolute path: /home/codespace/lecture1

-This output was produced because it is looking at the contents
+This output was produced because it is looking at the contents inside lecture1 however lecture1 does not exist inside lectire1.

 This resulted in an error because in the directory ‘/home/codespace/lecture1’ there is no lecture1 and therefore cannot list out the contents that is within ‘lecture1’